 Nothing compares with fresh, raw vegetables, especially dressed with vibrant Asian flavors.
-Something about this mouthwatering combination is downright thrilling to the palate.
 Served in smaller portions, this slaw makes a stimulating appetizer as part of a multicourse meal.
-It should be eaten right away; but even wilted the following day, it still retains a lot of its original appeal.
+It should be eaten right away.

 - 4 cups thinly sliced napa cabbage (about 1/2 head) Add to list

 - 2 stalks celery, thinly sliced on a diagonal Add to list

 - 1 fennel bulb, thinly sliced (optional) Add to list

 - 1 red bell pepper, cut into thin strips Add to list

 - 1 bunch scallions, thinly sliced on a diagonal Add to list

 - 1/2 cup coarsely chopped fresh cilantro Add to list

 - 1/3 cup hemp seeds Add to list